hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_partitioning/partitioning.md

 * **Advanced Elasticsearch indexing is not partition optimized**: The results are correctly partitioned, but the extended indexing is not optimized to account for partitions.

 * **Subscriptions are partition aware**: Subscriptions can be placed on any partition and will deliver matching resources from the same partition.
+A subscription on the default can deliver resource from all partition if it is placed in the default partition with the cross-partition extension and the server allows cross-partition subscriptions.